-- The CIPFA Treasury Management Code requires the Head of Finance/Section 151 Officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
+• The CIPFA Treasury Management Code requires the Head of Finance/Section 151 Officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to members responsible for scrutiny.
-The Code states that all local authorities are expected to have a "formal and comprehensive knowledge and skills or training policy for the effective acquisition and retention of treasury management knowledge and skills for those responsible for management, delivery, governance and decision making". - The scale and nature of this will depend on the size and complexity of the Authority's treasury management needs.
-Local authorities should consider how to assess whether treasury management staff and members have the required knowledge and skills to undertake their roles and whether they have been able to maintain those skills and keep them up to date.
+The Code states that all local authorities are expected to have a "formal and comprehensive knowledge and skills or training policy for the effective acquisition and retention of treasury management knowledge and skills for those responsible for management, delivery, governance and decision making".

-- The Council's treasury advisor MUFG Corporate Markets provides treasury management training for Members, the last training courses taking place on 5th February 2024.
-Further training has been arranged on 17th February 2025. - In further support of the revised training requirements, Members will be required to complete a self-assessment form after the training session in February 2025 to assess their knowledge and identify any shortfalls where further training may be required. - Previous feedback from the sessions held indicated that they had full or some understanding of the following areas. - Understanding of Treasury Management and the relationship to Revenue and Capital Budgets. - o Current economic position and the future outlook. - o Council's Borrowing Strategy and borrowing need in future years. - Borrowing options available to the Council. - What Internal Borrowing is and why the Council utilises Internal Borrowing. - Understand the Liability Benchmark. - Understand why the Council invests prioritising Security, Liquidity and then Yield. - Understand where the Council currently holds investments. - Understand the risk profile of the Council's current investments. - As a minimum, applicable to both officers and members, Councils should carry out the following to monitor and review knowledge and skills: - Record attendance at training and ensure action is taken where poor attendance is identified.
+- The scale and nature of this will depend on the size and complexity of the Authority's treasury management needs.
+Local authorities should consider how to assess whether treasury management staff and members have the required knowledge and skills to undertake their roles and whether they have been able to maintain those skills and keep them up to date. - The Council's treasury advisor MUFG Corporate Markets provides treasury management training for Members, the last training course took place on 17th February 2025. - Previous feedback from the sessions held indicated that they had full or some understanding of the following areas. - Understanding of Treasury Management and the relationship to Revenue and Capital Budgets. - o Current economic position and the future outlook. - o Council's Borrowing Strategy and borrowing need in future years. - Borrowing options available to the Council. - What Internal Borrowing is and why the Council utilises Internal Borrowing. - Understand the Liability Benchmark. - o Understand why the Council invests prioritising Security, Liquidity and then Yield. - Understand where the Council currently holds investments. - Understand the risk profile of the Council's current investments. - As a minimum, applicable to both officers and members, Councils should carry out the following to monitor and review knowledge and skills: - Record attendance at training and ensure action is taken where poor attendance is identified.